-Introduced to the French market in 1948 and then to the British in the 1960s, for many in the UK the 2CV was the butt of much humour – “an upturned pram” said some, a “tin snail” said others, but despite that they became a much loved form of transport and these days are highly sought after.
-Even James Bond was fan – using a bright yellow high performance 2CV on a chase through a Spanish Olive Farm in “For your Eyes Only” in 1981 he evaded the baddies in their Peugeots.
+Introduced to the French market in 1948 and then to the British in the 1960s, for many in the UK the 2CV was the butt of much humour, “an upturned pram” said some, a “tin snail” said others.
+Despite the name calling, they became a much loved form of transport and these days are highly sought after.
+Even James Bond was a fan – using a bright yellow high performance 2CV on a chase through a Spanish olive oarm in “For your Eyes Only”, when in 1981 he evaded the baddies in their Peugeots.

 History of the Citroen 2CV

 The great French iconic car was originally designed to suit the needs of French farmers.
 They were not wealthy and disposable income wasn’t an option so economy of scale in production was the order of the day.

 2CV actually means “deux chevaux” or rather “deux chevaux-vapeur”- (literally. ‘steam horses’) or “Two tax horsepower”.
 Aat that time the policy was to tax cars by engine output.
 Clearly these cars are not loved for their engine power or speed but in their day they were a pioneering breakthrough with a sophisticated suspension system, air cooled engine and detachable bits and pieces from doors to fabric sun roof.